Extras for Colin McCormick's Homepages.

 There are two things I need to point out to owners of this laptop: Firstly, be sure to keep the air vents underneath clear.
 With such a tiny computer, it's easy to use it anywhere, but I managed to upset it once by running it for hours on a pile of magazines which blocked the vents.
 It blue-screen crashed and rebooted.
 The other thing you may have noticed is that the backslash key "\" to the left of the space bar, does not give you the correct character, instead it duplicates the "`" key to the right of the space bar.
 Staples support line can send you a BIOS upgrade CD, which you load into the external CD-RW/DVD drive, plug into the laptop, and then power up.
 It will boot, probably complain that it can't see an IDE CD-Rom (press A for abort to go past this error), and will then update the firmware.
 The odd thing is that the firmware revision of F06 (shown in the BIOS screen obtained by pressing F1 during boot-up), does not change as a result of this upgrade, but it does cure the keyboard layout problem.
 Accepting no liability for disasters of any sorts, I've provided an image of the Staples firmware upgrade CD here.
 Burn this to a CD (you could use a CD-RW) with Nero (tell Nero to create a CD from this image, don't just put the file itself on a CD), and you can solve the keyboard layout problem without the trouble of going to Staples support line.

-The Staples machine is a 1GHz version of this 933Mhz one sold by Via which also seems to appear as the Prestigio CP10V Lite, the Bliss 2060 and the X-1109.
-The processor is a new release for 2004, as shown here, so don't feel that being a mere 1GHz makes it an old model of computer.
-VIA claims that Nehemiah is 40% faster, clock-for-clock, than Intel's Pentium 4 Celeron processors.
-It's plenty fast enough for most portable computer applications.
-If you wish to upgrade from the internal 256MB of memory, I would recommend a PC133 144 pin SoDimm SDRAM, CL2, non-parity, 7.5ns, 3.3V, 256MB (32Meg x 64) module which should cost around £40-50.
-I bought mine from eBuyer (eBuyer part number 42153, manufactured by Crucial with part number CT32M64S4W7E), which works very reliably though does get a bit warm, this picture shows the memory installed.
+MEMORY: If you wish to upgrade from the internal 256MB of memory, I would recommend a PC133 144 pin SoDimm SDRAM, CL2, non-parity, 7.5ns, 3.3V, 256MB (32Meg x 64) module which should cost around £30-50.
+I bought mine from eBuyer part number 42153, but now get it directly from Crucial with part number CT32M64S4W7E.
+It works very reliably though does get a bit warm, this picture shows the memory installed.
 Don't fit CL3 or PC100 memory as this will slow down the computer, and you physically can't fit the much cheaper DDR memory.
 More memory is useful if you use memory-hungry applications such as manipulating large image files, or creating large and complex projects of various types.
 If you are just using basic Office functionality, the increase in speed may be negligible, and not outweigh the cost of the memory plus the extra power it consumes which could shorten battery running time.

-Staples CP-10S laptopIt's difficult not to like this little computer, shown here with a Buffalo wireless access card fitted to it for network and internet connection anywhere around the home or garden!
+Staples CP-10S laptop It's difficult not to like this little computer, shown here with a Buffalo wireless access card fitted to it for network and internet connection anywhere around the home or garden!
 Beside it is a normal brick-sized Dell for comparison.
 Yes, that is snow.

-The standard battery running time is around 1 hour 45 minutes, probably less with extra memory and a wireless access card.
+BATTERIES: The standard battery running time is around 1 hour 45 minutes, probably less with extra memory and a wireless access card.
 I'm yet to find an alternative UK supplier of the larger high-capacity CP1130 batteries but the NEC PC-VP-BP23/OP-570-75302 fits, though is silver (see picture of it installed), I bought one in Europe.
 If you call the support number which comes on the Windows installation (01256 378060) they will quote a staggering £199 for a standard battery (who are they kidding?!) and probably won't quote for the hig one.
 The standard battery is available in Hungary for less than half this price, so if you know someone who visits Hungary, get one from there like I did.
 If you find anywhere else who stocks either kind of battery, or any other useful information on this computer, please let me know so I can share it with other owners.
 Another possibility is the OP-570-75303 battery which was available from the USA quite cheaply but may be discontinued, or in the USA at $107.
 Sites show "FEDCO OP-570-75303 replacement battery for NEC VERSA_PRO B VA73J/BH/VA73J/BL LI-ION BATTERY, 14.8 Volt 2200mAH" and "NEC Lavie LJ500 / LJ700 Versa Pro B VA73J and Versa Pro B VA93J series" or "PC-VP-BP25 for NEC LaVie J Model LJ500/E3, LJ500/4D, LJ700/E3, LJ700/4F NEC Versa Pro B Model VA73J/BH, VA73J/BL, VA93J/BH, VA93J/BL series".
 The OP-570-75303 battery is a suitable replacement for the CP1022L though it is cosmetically the wrong colour.
 I told this to mdsbattery.co.uk and they have now listed it as such.
 They have offered a discount it we were to purchase 10 units, so contact me if you would like to join the list of 6 confirmed interested buyers to get this discount.
 Since both the CP1022L and OP-570-75303 are branded Arima, why do they have different part numbers?
 I believe this is just down to the colour of the case, the Staples machine should have a black battery but the MDS one is light grey.

-BREAKING NEWS: JANUARY 2006.
+JANUARY 2006.
 "OP-570-75303 batteries are now available cheaply!
 The eBay seller hot-laptop is advertising these at $47.99 (white) and $49.99 (black but not quite the same shade of black as the Staples machine), plus $15 shipping to UK.
 They are sent from Shenzhen in China (a horrible hot smelly city near Hong Kong).
 You might find it easiest to simply drop OP-570-75303 into the eBay search tool.
 Mine arrived in about 10 days.
 It's a very slightly tight fit on the laptop but seems to work.

 I asked about a bulk purchase deal so we could get a load in and save on postage, but the seller was not interested.
 Also, he said he does not stock the big flat OP-570-75302 battery alas.
 You will only find one or two batteries for sale at once, so give the seller a moment to put new auctions up as they sell.
 You will of course need an eBay account and a Paypal account.
 Total cost in UK pounds for mine was £38.33, which is a fraction of the cost of buying them in the UK.
 There's a risk that customs may slap import duty on the package, mine was OK.
 I should say that I am not getting anything from mentioning this on the website, it is purely done for the good of owners of these laptops.